SanyuktaKhambalkar/Project-Olist-Store-Analysis/README.md

 🧹 Data Preparation:

-Data cleaning and handling missing values
+Data cleaning and handling missing values.
 Formatting and inspection for analysis readiness

 📈 Key KPIs:

 📈 Weekday vs Weekend Sales Insight
 📉 Number of orders by payment type
 🌆 Average price and payment values from customers of sao paulo city